Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Spaces of configurations and determinantal point processes

 Let $E$ be a locally compact complete metric space.

-A configuration $X$ on $E$ is a collection of points, called {\it particles} considered without regard to order; the main assumption is that perticles not accumulate anywhere in $E$, or, equivalently that a bounded subset of $E$ contain only finitely many particles of a configuration.
+A configuration $X$ on $E$ is a collection of points, called {\it particles} considered without regard to order; the main assumption is that particles do not accumulate anywhere in $E$, or, equivalently that a bounded subset of $E$ contain only finitely many particles of a configuration.

 To a configuration $X$ assign the Radon measure